 ADHD and Self-Hate: FAQs (Frequently Asked Questions)

-Is self-hatred or self-loathing an official symptom of ADHD?
+Is self-loathing a symptom of ADHD?

 Self-loathing isn't officially a symptom of ADHD, but it's a feeling many with ADHD face.
 Society's 'norms' can be challenging for ADHD brains to meet, leading to shame and self-loathing.
 These feelings aren't personal failures but are common among people with ADHD.
 Therapy is often a key component of treatment for addressing these emotions.

 What is an ADHD spiral?